census-bds/disaster-tool/README.md

 This data source provides monthly data on the value of shipments of detailed commodities imported into US ports.
 In cases where a disaster affects or damages port operations, these data can indicate which commodities might be affected.

 Data reflect the release for the month of September 2022.

-Outstanding questions:
+Outstanding question:
-- this data source displays nulls as 0, so... do we leave it as 0?
+- Is year to date the right measure given seasonal adjustments?

 ### Data gaps